PhilipRurka/The-Big-Reveal/README.md

 ---
 &nbsp;
 ## Trello
-We have a [Trello board](https://trello.com/invite/b/lG5uOxCP/ATTId6e6003095ad6ae63068d53323cd21f244790C77/goalden), jump in, assign yourself to a task and walk it through to victory (Done & Live).
+We have a, ask for an invite and jump in, assign yourself to a task and walk it through to victory (Done & Live).

 ---
 &nbsp;